AnthonyMMiller/bamazon/README.md

  ## Instructions

-App will give prompts for making purchases, purchases will subtract inventory from mysql table.
+App will diplay current stock and give prompts for making purchases.
+Purchases will subtract inventory from mysql database.
 Process loops until user is finished making purchases.

 ## Video
 https://youtu.be/miVnPt6AIqc